juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

    path: /
 ```

-If you want to recursively check all subdirectories, you need to specify the `--recursive, -r` option.
+If you want to recursively check all subdirectories, you need to specify the `--recursive, -r` option:

 ```shell
 $ juicefs info -r ./mnt